KLJB: Early history

 Five applications were designated for comparative hearing in March 1983, though community surveys and filings had begun the year prior.
 Davenport Communications, Limited Partnership, was granted the construction permit in November after the five applicants entered into a settlement agreement; partners in the station included brothers Ed and Lee Hanna of New York, former Rock Island mayor James R. Davis, and Gary Brandt, who served as general manager.
 In June 1984, the board of supervisors in Henry County, Illinois, approved the rezoning of land at Orion for the station's transmitter; a Christmas launch was announced at that time, but the timeline had slipped to midyear by November.
-Station officials noted that the Quad Cities' comparatively high cable TV penetration and its status as one of the larger remaining markets without an existing independent station.
+Station officials noted the Quad Cities' comparatively high cable TV penetration and its status as one of the larger remaining markets without an existing independent station.

 KLJB-TV began broadcasting on July 28, 1985; it was named for the Hanna brothers' father, Lee J. Blumberg.
 As with other independents, its programming consisted of children's cartoons, syndicated reruns and movies, and sports.
 It operated from studios on 53rd Street in Davenport.
 In 1987, the station debuted Live on Tape, a local Saturday night sketch comedy program wrapped around a feature film.

 The station was a charter affiliate of Fox when it launched in October 1986, but by early 1988, Brandt was expressing serious distaste with the network's constantly shifting programming.
 In January, he submitted a cancellation notice to Fox—which took effect on March 20—and shunted the network's Saturday night lineup to late nights.
 Meanwhile, in order to get out from expensive programming leases that had been made at the station's launch in 1985—some for titles KLJB-TV never aired—Davenport Communications filed for Chapter 11 bankruptcy protection.
 While the station was in bankruptcy, the Fox network found its stride with shows such as The Simpsons, but Quad Cities viewers had no access to the network's programming, even on cable.
 Even though station management said they had no desire to affiliate with Fox for the foreseeable future as late as April 1990, the stronger ratings and more stable identity convinced Brandt to return the station to the Fox network beginning that September.
 The move did result in fewer sports telecasts on the station to accommodate Fox programming.